Ancient Macedonians: Modern discourse

 Modern scholarly discourse has produced several hypotheses about the Macedonians' place within the Greek world.
 Considering material remains of Greek-style monuments, buildings, inscriptions dating from the 5th century and the predominance of Greek personal names, one school of thought says that the Macedonians were "truly Greeks" who had retained a more archaic lifestyle than those living in southern Greece.
 This cultural discrepancy was used during the political struggles in Athens and Macedonia in the 4th century.
 This has been the predominant viewpoint since the 20th century.
-Worthington wrote, "... not much need to be said about the Greekness of ancient Macedonia: it is undeniable".
+Worthington wrote, "... not much need to be said about the Greekness of ancient Macedonia: it is undeniable", and he concludes that "there is still more than enough evidence and reasoned theory to suggest that the Macedonians were racially Greek."
 Paul Christesen and Saraj C. Murray wrote that "it is now widely acknowledged that Macedonians were from the outset linguistically and culturally Greek".
-Hatzopoulos argues that there was no real ethnic difference between Macedonians and Greeks, only a political distinction contrived after the creation of the League of Corinth in 337 BC (which was led by Macedonia through the league's elected hegemon Philip II, despite him not being a member of the league itself).
+Miltiades Hatzopoulos argues that there was no real ethnic difference between Macedonians and Greeks, only a political distinction contrived after the creation of the League of Corinth in 337 BC (which was led by Macedonia through the league's elected hegemon Philip II, despite him not being a member of the league itself).
 Hatzopoulos stresses the fact that Macedonians and other peoples such as the Epirotes and Cypriots, despite speaking a Greek dialect, worshiping in Greek cults, engaging in panhellenic games, and upholding traditional Greek institutions, nevertheless occasionally had their territories excluded from contemporary geographic definitions of "Hellas" and were even considered non-Greek barbarians by some.
-Other academics who concur that the difference between the Macedonians and Greeks was a political rather than a true ethnic discrepancy include N. G. L. Hammond, Michael B. Sakellariou, Robert Malcolm Errington, Craige B. Champion, Robin Lane Fox, Simon Hornblower, and Ian Worthington.
+Panagiotis Filos notes that the term "barbarian" was often used by ancient Greek authors in a very broad sense, referring not only to non-Greek populations, but also to Greek populations on the fringe of the Greek world with dialectal differences, such as the Macedonians.
+The term was also known for being used in a pejorative and politically motivated manner, especially by the Athenians, to deride other Greek tribes and states such as Epirotes, Eleans, Boeotians and Aeolic-speakers.
+Other academics who concur that the difference between the Macedonians and Greeks was a political rather than a true ethnic discrepancy include N. G. L. Hammond, Michael B. Sakellariou, Robert Malcolm Errington, Craige B. Champion, Robin Lane Fox, Simon Hornblower, Ian Worthington and Miltiades B. Hatzopoulos.
+Simon Hornblower writes that "the question 'Were the Macedonians Greeks?' perhaps needs to be chopped up further" and concludes that "the crude one-word answer to the question has to be 'yes, noting that "Macedonians were Greeks by criteria two and three, that is, religion and language" and "Macedonian customs were in certain respects unlike those of a normal polis, but they were compatible with Greekness, apart, perhaps, from the institutions".